gianlucasalvato/wanglandau/README.markdown

 ## Coding style

-I only wish to stress that almost all the code of this program was taken out from a generic simulation library of my own writing (way to young to have its own repository but growing (not so) rapidly).
+I only wish to stress that almost all the code of this program was taken out from a generic simulation library of my own writing (way too young to have its own repository but growing (not so) rapidly).
 This is the reason why the code may seem a bit cluttered and some otherwise unexplainable choices have been made when deciding its overall structure.

 ## Build and install